DefaultUser/PyTIBot/README.md

 The key will be used as trigger and the value is send to irc<br/>
 The key can be a regex

+"$USER" and "$CHANNEL" will be expanded to the user and channel, which triggered the line.
+Also you can specify colors with "$COLOR(1,2)", where the first number stands for the font color and the second one is the background [optional].
+Color range is from 0 to 15.
+**Attention**: don't put a whitespace between these numbers.

 Telnet access
 -------------